FAQ

 + What does the mentorship phase entail?

-While not required, it is strongly recommended that Division Finalist teams meet with their assigned mentors virtually at least once for one hour prior to submitting their finalist materials.
-Division Winners and their mentors will be encouraged to meet again to prepare for the Grand Prize Jury.
+While not required, it is strongly recommended that Division Finalist teams meet with their assigned mentors virtually at least once for one hour to receive feedback on their finalist materials before submitting them.

 + How will The Next Challenge manage application information?